Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Fisher Information in Isotropic Pairwise GMRF's

 \subsection{Maximum Pseudo-Likelihood Estimation}

 Maximum likelihood estimation is intractable in MRF parameter estimation due to the existence of the partition function in the joint Gibbs distribution.
 An alternative, proposed by Besag \cite{Besag1974}, is maximum pseudo-likelihood estimation, which is based on the conditional independence principle.
-The pseudo-likelihood function is defined as the product of the LCDF's for all the $n$ elements of the complex system, modelled as a random field.
-So, for a GMRF model, the log pseudo-likelihood function is defined by the following:
+The pseudo-likelihood function is defined as the product of the LCDF's for all the $n$ variables of the system, modeled as a random field.